AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### What helper functions are supported by Query Service?

 +++Answer
-Query Service provides several built-in Spark SQL helper functions to extend SQL functionality.
-See the document for a complete list of the [Spark SQL functions supported by Query Service](./sql/spark-sql-functions.md).
+Query Service provides several built-in SQL helper functions to extend SQL functionality.
+See the document for a complete list of the [SQL functions supported by Query Service](./sql/spark-sql-functions.md).
-+++Answer
++++

 ### What should I do if my scheduled query fails?

 +++Answer
-Please check the logs to find out the details of the error.
-Please see the FAQ section on [finding errors within logs](#error-logs) for more details.
+First, check the logs to find out the details of the error.
+The FAQ section on [finding errors within logs](#error-logs) provides more information on how to do this.

-See the documentation for guidance on how to perform [scheduled queries in the UI](./ui/user-guide.md#scheduled-queries) and through [the API](./api/scheduled-queries.md).
+You should also check the documentation for guidance on how to perform [scheduled queries in the UI](./ui/user-guide.md#scheduled-queries) and through [the API](./api/scheduled-queries.md).
 +++

 ### What does the "Session Limit Reached" error mean?